SRD: Reinforcement-Learned Semantic Perturbation for Backdoor Defense in VLMs: Introduction

-However, our experimental analysis show that existing backdoor attacks still expose critical weaknesses at the cross-modal alignment mechanism and text output levels.
-First, we observe significant cross-modal anomalous attention coupling in the model when the backdoor is triggered.
-Visualization via attention heatmaps shows that the model's attention tends to focus abnormally on the region in the image where the trigger is located and establishes a strong association with the target text.
-This anomalous coupling suggests that the triggers are able to manipulate the model's attention at the visual level and guide it toward cross-modal alignment with the attacker's predefined semantic targets, thus activating the backdoor.
-Second, the anomalous output of the model suffers from a lack of semantic fidelity in the text generation results, which is mainly manifested as semantic drift and semantic inconsistency.
-On the one hand, the generated text tends to revolve around the attack target, which is disconnected from the content of the original image and appears to be seriously misaligned; on the other hand, the model also inserts unnecessary words or phrases, which leads to redundant structure or logical disruptions in the output sentences.
-These two levels of flaws inspire us to design trigger-agnostic defense methods.
+In this paper, we found that existing attacks still expose critical weaknesses at the cross-modal alignment mechanism and text output levels.
+Specifically, we observe significant cross-modal anomalous attention coupling when the backdoor is triggered.
+Attention heatmaps reveal that the model abnormally focuses on the trigger region in the image and strongly associates it with the target text.
+Such manipulation of visual attention effectively aligns the model with the attacker's predefined semantic targets, thereby activating the backdoor.
+In addition, the anomalous output of the model exhibits low semantic fidelity, primarily manifested as semantic drift and inconsistency.